500-476-Great Vocals

 Writer/Composer: Hugh Prestwood (1993)

 This beautiful poetic song proved to be a masterpiece of connecting memories of faded love to events and regrets of the past.
-As one of America’s supreme Country artists of the 1990s / 2000s (Trisha’s 2nd entry on our list) we are moved by the sadness and remorse of the lyrics as she lets that flood of memories wash over her.
-Some say she sounds a lot like Linda Ronstadt when she’s in those higher registers, but her voice is sincere, honest, moving and heartfelt, taking this song to another level even when she hits those higher notes.
-She tenderly delivers the message with such remarkable clarity, just transfer yourself…With such Heart… Sublime!
+As one of America’s supreme Country artists of the 1990s / 2000s, we are moved by Trisha’s 2nd entry on our list by the sadness and remorse of the lyrics as she lets that flood of memories wash over her.
+Some say she sounds a lot like Linda Ronstadt when she’s in those higher registers, but her voice is sincere, honest, moving and heartfelt, taking this song to another level, even when she hits those higher notes.
+She tenderly delivers her message with this well-written jewel of a song with such remarkable clarity, you can just transfer yourself…With Heart and Tenderness… Sublime!

 481. DON’T KNOW MUCH (1989)